Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 The top-level menus

-The default implementation of setup_menu uses a system of predefined top-level menus that are filled by the different installed plugins.
+The default implementation of setup_menu uses a set of predefined top-level menus:

 Main menu